- Solar advice hub

 From 12am to 7am every day, you’ll pay 6.7p for each kWh of electricity you import from the grid on E.ON Next Drive.

-This means that every week, you’ll have 49 hours of off-peak electricity you can use to charge your EV or storage battery, as well as the rest of your household.
+This means that every week, you’ll have 49 hours of off-peak electricity you can use to charge your EV, as well as the rest of your household.

 You can take full advantage of the tariff by scheduling your high-consumption appliances – like your washing machine, tumble dryer, and dishwasher – to turn on during these periods of cheaper electricity.